StanleyWang-GitHub/StanleyWang-GitHub.github.io/source/_posts/Day7：企业级Kubernetes容器云自动化运维平台.md

 - Rosco is the bakery.
 It produces immutable VM images (or image templates) for various cloud providers.
 > It is used to produce machine images (for example GCE images, AWS AMIs, Azure VM images).
 It currently wraps packer, but will be expanded to support additional mechanisms for producing images.
 - Igor is used to trigger pipelines via continuous integration jobs in systems like Jenkins and Travis CI, and it allows Jenkins/Travis stages to be used in pipelines.
-- Echo is Spinnaker’s eventing bus.
+- Echo is Spinnaker's eventing bus.
 > It supports sending notifications (e.g. Slack, email, SMS), and acts on incoming webhooks from services like Github.
-- Fiat is Spinnaker’s authorization service.
+- Fiat is Spinnaker's authorization service.
-> It is used to query a user’s access permissions for accounts, applications and service accounts.
+> It is used to query a user's access permissions for accounts, applications and service accounts.
 - Kayenta provides automated canary analysis for Spinnaker.
-- Halyard is Spinnaker’s configuration service.
+- Halyard is Spinnaker's configuration service.
 > Halyard manages the lifecycle of each of the above services.
 It only interacts with these services during Spinnaker startup, updates, and rollbacks.

 # 部署Spinnaker的Armory发行版